 An Investment Worth the Return

 While the list of tactics above may seem achievable, mastering the Performance Triad is no easy feat.
 At a minimum, it requires additional investments in each area and the involvement of the senior team.
 But, despite the effort, the returns are substantial.
 In most cases, the avoidance of just one or two major incidents foots the bill for the organization being methodical.
-Higher levels of sustained performance typically give this type of a coordinated strategy an exceptionally high rate of return.
+Higher levels of sustained performance typically give this type of coordinated strategy an exceptionally high rate of return.

 Download your copy of Mastering the Performance Triad and get the guidance you need to optimize your strategy for reliability, safety, and maintenance.
 Learn how to unite and align these three disciplines and start seeing performance improvement across your organization.